 Hours: Mon-Fri: 8am – 6pm, Sat-Sun 10am – 6pm

 TEL: 03-6427-3705 | Website: http://streamercoffee.com/

 Lattest (sister cafe to Streamer) is a great place to get some work done.
 Standing desks, awesome coffee (try the ‘lattest’ espresso) and almost no one there in the mornings, so you get the entire wifi connection to yourself.
-Again, with the same owners as Streamer, this place is also subject to impromptu fashion shoots and pop up shops – best avoided on these days!
-Drinks start from 350 yen and the quality is high – they also do personalised latte art, so that’s nice.
+Drinks start from ¥350 and the quality is high—they also do personalized latte art, so that’s nice.

 Hours: 10am – 7pm

 Really good coffee by day, and cocktails by night!
 Fuglen Tokyo is (rightfully so) a popular coffee spot in central Tokyo, located in the quieter backstreets about 15 min walk from Shibuya Station.
 It’s actually closest to Yoyogi Koen Station though, and is a short walk from Yoyogi Park, if you want to combine a visit with a trip to the park.

 Station: Yoyogikoen | Address: 1-16-11 Tomigaya, Shibuya, Tokyo